Deodorant: Aluminium

-Many deodorants and antiperspirants contain aluminium in the form of aluminium salts such as aluminium chlorohydrate.
+Many deodorants and antiperspirants contain aluminium in the form of aluminium salts, such as aluminium chlorohydrate.

-The US Food and Drug Administration, in a 2003 paper discussing deodorant safety, concluded that "despite many investigators looking at this issue, the agency does not find data from topical and inhalation chronic exposure animal and human studies submitted to date sufficient to change the monograph status of aluminum containing antiperspirants", therefore allowing their use and stating they will keep monitoring the scientific literature.
+The US Food and Drug Administration, in a 2003 paper discussing deodorant safety, concluded that "despite many investigators looking at this issue, the agency does not find data from topical and inhalation chronic exposure animal and human studies submitted to date sufficient to change the monograph status of aluminum containing antiperspirants," therefore allowing their use and stating they will keep monitoring the scientific literature.
 Members of the Scientific Committee on Consumer Safety (SCCS) of the European Commission concluded similarly in 2015, that "due to the lack of adequate data on dermal penetration to estimate the internal dose of aluminium following cosmetic uses, risk assessment cannot be performed."
 In the light of new data in 2020 the SCCS considered aluminium compounds safe up to 6.25% in non-spray deodorants or non-spray antiperspirants and 10.60% in spray deodorants or spray antiperspirants.

-Myths and claims related to aluminium compounds in deodorants
+Claims related to aluminium compounds in deodorants

-Common myths and marketing claims for aluminium in deodorants (including aluminum in alum products) include claims:
+Common ideas and marketing claims for aluminium in deodorants (including aluminum in alum products) include assertions: